apify/actor-scraper/cheerio-scraper/README.md

 ### Page function

-The **Page function** (`pageFunction`) field contains a single JavaScript function that enables the user to extract data from the web page, manipulate the DOM by clicking elements, add new URLs to the request queue, and otherwise control Web Scraper's operation.
+The **Page function** (`pageFunction`) field contains a single JavaScript function that enables the user to extract data from the web page, manipulate the DOM by clicking elements, add new URLs to the request queue, and otherwise control Cheerio Scraper's operation.

 Example: